pkozhevnikov/quizzly/model/quiz-model.md

  * creates a Quiz:
   * specifies general attributes;
   * specifies Authors and Inspectors;
- * modifies general attributes;
  * adds and removes Authors and Inspectors;
  * sets a Quiz Obsolete.

 Author and Inspector group size should not be below than configured minimum.

 Curator removes Authors and Inspectors.
-Author or Inspector cannot be removed if respective group will be smaller than respecive minimum.
+Author or Inspector cannot be removed if respective group will be smaller than respective minimum.
 When a Quiz is in Composing state, if an Author is removed and she has already set her readiness sign, the readiness sign is also removed.
 When a Quiz is in Review state, if an Inspector is removed and she has already set her resolution, the resolution is also removed.